liuxjep/iam/faqs.md

 An IAM-enabled service must be in a resource group and access to the service is given by using IAM access policies.
 When you create an IAM-enabled service from the catalog, you must assign it to a resource group.
 For more information, see [What is a resource?](/docs/resources?topic=resources-resource#resource)

-{{site.data.keyword.containerlong_notm}} is the only exception; it’s IAM-access controlled, but it's always assigned to the default resource group.
+{{site.data.keyword.containerlong_notm}} is the only exception; it’s IAM-access controlled, but is always assigned to the default resource group.
 Therefore, you aren’t given the option to choose one when you create it from the catalog.
 And, it can’t be assigned to any other resource group.

 ## What is an IAM access policy?
 {: #iam-policies}